eolivdazn/cv/README.md

 ### QAE at AFRICA INTERNET GROUP (Porto , Portugal)
+ > Jumia is Africa's leading internet group, with already over 3,000 employees in more than 20 African countries.

 2014 - 2015

 - Automate the regression test suite using selenium

 ### Software tests at FARFETCH (Porto, Portugal
+> Farfetch is an online luxury fashion retail platform that sells products from over 700 boutiques and brands from around the world.

 2013 - 2014

 - Create and maintain automated tests integrations(rest framework) and functional(selenium) tests